brandon-schabel/remix-prisma-blog/README.md

 ## Info
 This is a simple Blog with a rich text editor.

+Current Featues
+- Basic Rich Text Editor using [Slate](https://github.com/ianstormtaylor/slate)
+- Simple auth on posting
+- Basic rich text parsing
+- Rich text is stored in DB as JSON so it's fully customizable using Slate

-Currently I plan on adding
+I plan on adding
 - Basic profiles and admin profiles
 - Commenting
 - Images